 Where such exchange of confidential data is carried out, to ensure the quality of the multinational enterprise groups information in the Union and the exchange is explicitly authorised by the competent NSA which provides the data.
 National central banks may be party to the exchange of confidential data, exclusively for statistical purposes.

-• Other Member States for improving data on relationships of the MNE's, as well as determining GGH or GDC of the MNE.
+Other Member States for improving data on relationships of the MNE's, as well as determining GGH (global group head) or GDC (global decision centre) of the MNE.
 Micro-data exchange of confidential data on MNE's is done via secure channel eDamis.
+For the purpose of profiling, micro-data are exchanged in the Eurostat's on line application - IPT (interactive profiling tool).

 Due to the fact that subject data is delivered to EGR and it is not publicly available, documentation on quality management is available in SBR Department as a part of SBR data quality guidelines.